-With so many features, shiny lights and moving parts, it’s no wonder more and more players want to know how to play slots.
+With so many features, dazzling lights and moving parts, it’s no wonder more and more players want to know how to play slots.
 Sure, you can spin and go.
 But how much do you really know about the software beneath your favourite slot?

 What are slot machines?